Fight Traffic Ticket in OregonPage OverviewSUMMARY: How to Fight an Oregon Traffic Ticket

-It’s a good idea to hire a traffic ticket attorney if:
+It's a good idea to hire a traffic ticket lawyer if:

-- You want help preparing and presenting your case, including gathering evidence and subpoenaing witnesses.
+- You need help preparing and presenting your case, or gathering evidence and subpoenaing witnesses.

 - You're open to negotiating a plea agreement.

-- You’re facing serious charges, such as DUI or anything involving a felony.
+- You're facing serious charges, such as a DUI or anything involving a felony.

 As you prepare for your case, keep these tips in mind:

 - Unless your lawyer is speaking for you, practice your testimony.

 - Consider evidence and witnesses that can help prove your innocence or that the violation was unavoidable.

 - Consider plea agreements to lesser charges with lesser penalties.